InfOmics/LErNet/README.md

 rownames(complete_positions) <- seq(1:nrow(complete_positions))
 ```

 LErNet exploits PPI network to expand a set of protein coding genes associated with lncRNAs.
-In this example the STRING PPI network database is exploited, however LErNet can take as input a dataframe with 2 columns containing the edges of the network.
+In this example the database STRING is exploited to build the PPI network, however LErNet can take as input a dataframe with 2 columns containing the edges of the network.
 Each element of the netwoek must be identified with its ENSEMBL id.
+To build the network with STRING is necessary to specfy a threshold
+of significance for protein interactions and peform a mapping phase in which ENSEMBL protein ids must be mapped into ENSEMBL gene ids.

 ```